Updated: Jun 27

 (b) that meetings of the company and of its creditors have been summoned for a date within one month of the date of the declaration,

-the directors shall forthwith appoint an approved liquidator to be the provisional liquidator.
+the directors shall appoint an approved liquidator to be the provisional liquidator.

-A provisional liquidator shall have and may exercise all the functions and powers of a liquidator in a creditors' winding up subject to such limitations and restrictions as may be prescribed by the rules.
+A provisional liquidator shall have and may exercise all the functions and powers of a liquidator in a creditors' winding up subject to limitations and restrictions.

-The appointment of a provisional liquidator shall continue for one month from the date of his appointment or for such further period as the Official Receiver may allow in any particular case or until the appointment of a liquidator (whichever first occurs).
+The appointment of a provisional liquidator shall continue for one month from the date of his appointment or until the appointment of a liquidator (whichever first occurs).

 Notice of the appointment of a provisional liquidator together with a copy of the declaration lodged with the Registrar shall be advertised within fourteen days of the appointment of the provisional liquidator in some newspaper circulating generally throughout Malaysia.

-A provisional liquidator shall be entitled to receive such salary or remuneration by way of percentage or otherwise as is prescribed.
+A provisional liquidator shall be entitled to receive such salary or remuneration.

 Date of commencement of winding up